eusebiotebar/CAN_Frame_Retransmision_Tool/README.md

 - **🖥️ Cross-platform GUI**: PyQt6-based interface for CAN frame analysis
 - **⚡ Real-time CAN Communication**: Load, parse, and retransmit CAN frames
+- **� Dual Frame Visualization**: Separate real-time tables for received (RX) and transmitted (TX) frames
-- **🔧 Physical CAN Device Support**: Auto-detection of Kvaser, PCAN, Vector, and SocketCAN devices
+- **�🔧 Physical CAN Device Support**: Auto-detection of Kvaser, PCAN, Vector, and SocketCAN devices
 - **🎯 Frame Rewriting**: Advanced rule-based CAN ID transformation
-- **📊 Session Management**: Export and manage CAN communication sessions
+- **� Session Management**: Export and manage CAN communication sessions
-- **� Frame Logging**: CSV logging of CAN frames with timestamps and metadata
+- **📝 Frame Logging**: CSV logging of CAN frames with timestamps and metadata
-- **�🚀 Standalone Executable**: No Python installation required for Windows users
+- **🚀 Standalone Executable**: No Python installation required for Windows users
 - **🐧 Cross-platform**: Windows, Linux, and virtual CAN interface support
 - **🛠️ Enhanced Build Scripts**: Comprehensive PowerShell and Bash scripts for development